Kylie exhibition V&A museum, Millennium Bridge & Shakespeare's

-To kick-start our 2007 visits we went to see the Kylie exhibition at
+To kick-start our 2007 visits we went to view the Kylie

-the Thames to the Southbank to take in a guided tour of Shakespeare's
+the Southbank to enjoy an enthralling guided tour of Shakespeare's

 Globe Theatre.